Skip to main content

 OSU’s geography department moved into the building in the 1950s and stayed there until moving to Scott Hall in 1996.
 Building No. 8 has since served as makeshift storage.

-According to Jeff Stewart, interim chief facilities officer for OSU Physical Plant Services, the expense of bringing the building’s physical systems up to modern code was cost prohibitive.
-Also, the dilapidated three-story structure’s design and lack of an elevator presented almost insurmountable obstacles to making it ADA compliant.
+Jeff Stewart, interim chief facilities officer for OSU Physical Plant Services, said bringing the building’s physical systems up to modern code was cost-prohibitive.
+Also, the dilapidated three-story structure’s design and lack of an elevator presented almost insurmountable obstacles to making it ADA-compliant.

-Demolition of the structure is scheduled to take place in May, and the location will be returned to a lawn area.
-The new campus master plan will address future usage of the space.
+The structure will be demolished in May, and the site will be returned to a lawn area.
+The new campus master plan will address future use of the space.

 MENUCLOSE